MichMATYCwebsite/MichMATYC/content/people.md

 ### MichMATYC Campus Representatives

-Below is the contact information for the representatives from each member institution in MichMATYC.
-If you would like to update information listed below for your institution, please contact webmaster Mark Pelfrey at [mpelfrey@swmich.edu](mailto:mpelfrey@swmich.edu)
+Below is the contact information for the campus representatives from each member institution in MichMATYC.
+If you would like to update information listed below for your institution, please send your request to [michmatyc@gmail.com](mailto:michmatyc@gmail.com).

 * [Alpena Community College](http://www.alpenacc.edu/): [Dan Rothe](mailto:rothed@alpenacc.edu)
 * [Bay De Noc Community College](http://www.baycollege.edu/): [Britt Slade](mailto:sladeb@baycollege.edu)